huggingface/text-embeddings-inference/docs/source/en/quick_tour.md

     -H 'Content-Type: application/json'
 ```

-## Sequence Classification
+## Re-rankers

-TEI can also be used to deploy Sequence Classification models.
+Re-rankers models are Sequence Classification cross-encoders models with a single class that scores the similarity
+between a query and a passage.

 See [this blogpost](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83) by
-the LlamaIndex team to understand how you can use Sequence Classification models in your RAG pipeline to improve
+the LlamaIndex team to understand how you can use re-rankers models in your RAG pipeline to improve
 downstream performance.

 Let's say you want to use `BAAI/bge-reranker-large`: